stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 the region seemed stranger and stranger, with bewildering mazes of brooding brown alleys leading eternally off to the south.
 He crossed two or three broad avenues, and once thought he glimpsed a familiar tower.
 Again he asked a merchant about the massive church of stone, and this time he could have sworn that the plea of ignorance was feigned.
-The dark man&rsquo;s face had a look of fear which he tried to hide, and Blake saw him make a curious sign with his right hand.
+The dark man's face had a look of fear which he tried to hide, and Blake saw him make a curious sign with his right hand.

   Then suddenly a black spire stood out against the cloudy sky on his left, above